Hurdles of Remaking a Lost Classic

 Any remake will need to overhaul the gameplay while striking a balance between horror survival mechanics and JRPG elements.
 At the same time, this new gameplay mechanic needs to appeal to fans of both the first and second game.
 A hurdle that will present one of the biggest obstacles since its fan base does not want it to be another Resident Evil or Silent Hill experience.

-The big question however for Square Enix is can this game sell.
-The demand of the fans are not the same as market data, which is absent with this series.
-Fans have a lot of demands, but that is not the same as a commitment to purchasing.
-The series being dormant for so long has also resulted in the absence of data to showcase its popularity.
+The big question for Square Enix is can this game sell.
+Going viral or large online groups are not the same as market data, which is absent with this series.
+Fans have a lot of demands, but that is not a real commitment to purchasing.
+The series being dormant for so long also resulted in the absence of data to showcase its popularity.

 The Future of Eve